An intrinsic characterization of C*-simplicity: Introduction

 It is not difficult to see that a C*-simple group necessarily has no non-trivial normal amenable subgroups, and based on a great deal of accumulated evidence, it was thought that this condition might be sufficient.
 However, in a major breakthrough, Le Boudec \cite{L2015} constructed examples showing that this is not the case.

-The main result in this paper is an intrinsic group-theoretic characterization of C*-simplicity in terms of subgroups that we call recurrent.
-A subgroup $H$ of a discrete group $G$ is recurrent if and only if there exists a finite subset $F \subset G \setminus \{e\}$ such that $F \cap gHg^{-1} \ne \emptyset$ for all $g \in G$ (see Section \ref{sec:recurrent-subgroups}).
+The main result in this paper is an intrinsic group-theoretic characterization of C*-simplicity in terms of the nonexistence of non-trivial amenable subgroups satisfying a condition that is weaker than normality.
+We say that a subgroup $H$ of a discrete group $G$ is {\em residually normal} if there exists a finite subset $F \subset G \setminus \{e\}$ such that $F \cap gHg^{-1} \ne \emptyset$ for all $g \in G$.

-\begin{thm} A discrete group is C*-simple if and only if it has no amenable recurrent subgroups. \end{thm}
+\begin{thm} A discrete group is C*-simple if and only if it has no amenable residually normal subgroups. \end{thm}

 We prove this result by analyzing the dynamics of the conjugation action of a group on its space of subgroups and invoking the dynamical characterization of C*-simplicity from \cite{KK2014}.
 The study of this action underlies the theory of uniformly recurrent subgroups introduced by Glasner and Weiss \cite{GW2015}.
 Using their terminology, Theorem \ref{thm:main} is equivalent to the following result (see Section \ref{sec:uniformly-recurrent-subgroups}).